p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 annotations like `@Nullable` and `@NotNull` exist, but in a codebase that ranges from beta MC to modern MC, I feel things will be more robust in the long term if we use `Optional` instead.

+#### Mixins

+Before you add a mixin to a modding platform, please ensure that there aren't any built-in platform methods for accomplishing the same task.
+This both reduces complexity, and makes TaterLib more compatible with other mods.
+Exceptions can be made for Fabric, where they do not supply cancelable event listeners, in which case, we need to make and ship our own implementations.

+#### Access Transformers/Wideners

+They're great, but they're not always the best solution.
+Limit their usage when possible, mainly because it'll force a re-decompile/resync with some build tools.

 #### Formatting

 To keep things simple, we use [google-java-format](https://plugins.jetbrains.com/plugin/8527-google-java-format) for